 The lab staff will collect a breath sample by asking you to blow into a small bag.

-Fifteen minutes later, you will be asked to give another breath sample by blowing into a second bag.
+Fifteen minutes later, you will give another breath sample by blowing into a second bag.

 Both bags will be sent to the lab to be tested.